 Treatment options for BPD

-Your mental health professional may recommend the following treatment options, which include:
+Your mental health professional may recommend the following treatment options the treat mental health conditions, which include:

-The primary treatment for BPD is Psychotherapy.
+The primary treatment of mental health conditions for BPD is Psychotherapy.
 In addition, mental health professionals may recommend one of the following types:

 - Cognitive-behavioral therapy (CBT)

 - Dialectical behavior therapy (DBT)

 Cognitive-behavioral therapy (CBT) helps you identify and change unhealthy behaviors, beliefs, and inaccurate perceptions you may have about yourself or others.
 For example, it helps you with several healthy ways to react when you feel insecure, angry, anxious, or suicidal.

 DBT teaches you how you can recognize, be aware of, and accept your beliefs and behaviors.